spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

         ],

         /*
          * The location from where you are running this Laravel application.
-This location will be mentioned
+This location will be
-         * in all notifications that will be sent.
+         * mentioned in all notifications that will be sent.
          */
         'location' => '',

         /*
-         * To keep reminding you that a site is down notifications
+         * To keep reminding you that a site is down, notifications
-         * will be resent every given amount of minutes.
+         * will be resent every given number of minutes.
          */
         'resend_uptime_check_failed_notification_every_minutes' => 60,